Current Graduate Students

 Helena Stech

-Helena Stech is a PhD student in German Studies.
-She received her Bachelor’s degree in Education Science at Humboldt University of Berlin, where she was granted a scholarship to study and teach German at Franklin & Marshall College in Lancaster, PA.
-After her return to Germany, Helena started teaching German as a second language to adult learners at language schools and companies in Berlin.
-Here at MSU, Helena’s work focuses on critical theory in the context of second language learning, education abroad and pedagogical models of intercultural communication.
+Helena Stech joined the German Studies PhD program in Spring 2022.
+She received her BA in Education at Humboldt University of Berlin, where she received a scholarship to study and teach German at Franklin & Marshall College in Lancaster, PA.
+After her return to Germany, Helena started teaching German as a second language to adult learners at language schools and companies in Germany for six years.
+At MSU, Helena’s work focuses second language and culture teaching, especially in the context of education abroad.
+Currently, she is developing preparatory online learning modules for students who are interested in going abroad to German-speaking communities.

 Graduate Student Projects & Careers